 The easiest way to see what makes an effective data visualization is by example.
 The top and bottom panels below illustrate the hypothetical results of an efficacy endpoint based on percentage of patients in each arm meeting a treatment responder definition.

 Even though both charts are plotting the identical data, the effectiveness of the visualizations are clearly different.
 I’ll walk through the four key design aspects for these figures informed by 3D Communications’ best practices.

 - Both plots correctly show variability as 95% confidence intervals (CIs), reflecting the precision of the point estimate for each arm.
 CIs are preferred over other measures of variability such as standard errors or standard deviations for hypothesis-based endpoints because CIs can be used to make statistical inference.
 (Standard errors show precision but not in a way that is directly interpretable; standard deviations reflect variability of data but not precision of a point estimate.)

 - The y-axis on the plot in the top panel has an upper limit of 70%.
 While both graphs technically show the same numeric results, credible graphs should show the full range from 0% to 100%.

 - The figure on the top does not label the observed percentages or the sample size.
 Labels on graphs should be clear and thorough to overcome any ambiguity about the results.
 Provide relevant explanations on the graphic itself and label important events in the data when applicable.

-- The p-values on the bottom figure also draw attention to the important comparisons and make the important point that the results for this endpoint are statistically significant for both primary comparisons.
+- The p-values on the bottom figure also draw attention to the important comparisons and make the point that the results for this endpoint are statistically significant for both primary comparisons.

-- No one reads a book or an article at a 90-degree angle, so why would we want to read a graph that way?
+- No one reads a book or article at a 90-degree angle, so why would we want to read a graph that way?
 All words should run left to right, rather than vertically on the y-axis.

 - Statistical packages like R and SAS can produce great graphics, but it requires time and effort to go beyond their “base” capabilities.